faultyagatha/go/project-layout/project-layout.md

 - Go tooling recognizes internal as a special path

-Example with the current folder structure:
+Example with the current folder structure: standalone go projects

 ```
 go/